i2p/i2p.www/i2p2www/spec/streaming.rst

 Packet Format
 -------------

-The format of a single packet in the streaming protocol is:
+The format of a single packet in the streaming protocol is shown below.
+The minimum header size, without NACKs or option data, is 22 bytes.

+There is no length field in the streaming protocol.
+Framing is provided by the lower layers - I2CP and I2NP.

 .. raw:: html